 (By the way, we’ve developed an app for Android phones that takes care of exactly this problem – saving the user’s battery.
 Check out the Emberlow case study.)

-Security is a sensitive issue of the moment.
-The majority of applications require user sharing some sensitive data in order to operate properly.
+Security is a sensitive issue at the moment.
+The majority of applications require users to share some sensitive data in order to operate properly.
 So it seems reasonable to keep that sensitive data out of reach of some treacherous individuals.

 Another issue comes with the disclosure of the purpose for collecting the information.
 Keeping users in the know why are asking their data is important in building trust.

-Check out the top security issues for Android and iOS phones (according to WhiteHat Report):
+Check out the top security issues for Android and iOS phones according to WhiteHat.